Death of a

 In any community where folks don't care as much for one another

-or pull together during the long haul and in a spirit which says it was
+during the long haul and in a spirit which says it was

 in caring for each other genuinely that they had the good life, a

-sense of emptiness is bound to result.
+of emptiness is bound to result.
 And illnesses too, physical and

 emotional well being.